11

 – jvb

-Jun 25, 2017 at 8:32
+Commented Jun 25, 2017 at 8:32

 • $\begingroup$ I am not 100% sure in what situations it is unethical to intrude, but it seems always unethical to take a copy of private information, or to destroy or damage anything.
 (I have avoided the work theft as this applies to physical goods, where when you take it, it is no longer where it was.
 This has two very different affects: they no longer have it.
 You have it.
-With information, then only one way apply, and they are very different concepts.) $\endgroup$ Jun 25, 2017 at 17:44
+With information, then only one way apply, and they are very different concepts.) $\endgroup$ Commented Jun 25, 2017 at 17:44

 • $\begingroup$ @BenI. well, the unlocked door was merely the first step in the thought experiment chain leading to the idea of no security at all.
 I admit this answer is not my best work; I meant to come back and edit a second half in today, but Ted already basically made the second major point that I wanted to cover.
-See my comment under his answer for more. $\endgroup$ Jun 26, 2017 at 2:31
+See my comment under his answer for more. $\endgroup$ Commented Jun 26, 2017 at 2:31

 1